Satay: Malaysia

-A satay hawker grilling skewers at a food stall in Malaysia.
+Assorted Cocos Malay-styled satay in Tawau, Sabah, including chicken skin, bishop's nose (tail) and mutton satay, served alongside roasted chicken wings; typically accompanied by peanut sauce (kuah kacang) and soy–chilli dip (sambal kicap).

 Known locally as sate in Malay (pronounced similarly to the English "satay"), the dish is widely available throughout Malaysia, both in restaurants and from hawkers in food courts and pasar malam (night markets).
 Beef and chicken are the most common types, often served with peanut sauce, compressed rice cakes (ketupat), cucumber and onions.
 While sate is strongly associated with Malay Muslim food traditions, pork satay is also prepared in non-halal Chinese establishments.

 Kajang, a town in Selangor, has become particularly well known for its satay.
 The term sate Kajang refers to a style distinguished by larger chunks of meat and the accompaniment of peanut sauce with a side of fried chilli paste.
 Its popularity has led to the spread of Kajang-style satay across Malaysia.
 Stalls and restaurants in Kajang and beyond also offer a wide range of alternatives, including venison, rabbit, fish, gizzard, liver and other varieties.
+History has it was introduced by the late Tasnim Kasiban along with his brother Rono in 1917.
+Since then, this legacy has been passed down through the generations.

 An array of lok-lok skewers, a Chinese–Malaysian variant of satay.

 Other notable Malaysian adaptations include sate lok-lok from Penang and sate celup from Malacca, both of which represent Malaysian Chinese fusions of satay with hotpot traditions.
 In these dishes, raw meats, seafood, vegetables, tofu, and offal are skewered on sticks and cooked by dipping them in boiling water, stock, or satay sauce.
 Sate lok-lok refers to skewers dipped in stock and eaten with sauce on the side, while sate celup describes skewers cooked directly in peanut sauce.
 These versions are usually sold by street vendors or in casual eateries, and are commonly non-halal.

 Distinctive regional traditions also exist.
 On the east coast of Peninsular Malaysia, especially in Kelantan, Terengganu and coastal Pahang, lokching (also known as sate ikan or fish satay) forms part of the local identity.
-In Sabah, Cocos Malay migrants contributed their own style of sate Cocos, which has been incorporated into the state’s culinary repertoire.
+In Sabah, Cocos Malay migrants contributed their own style of sate Cocos, which has been incorporated into the state's culinary repertoire.